1. Who is responsible for managing my information?

 Paper records are kept securely in our home.

 We use a UK based email provider, but we also backup your emails on Apple tablets/computers/phones.
-This data may then be backed-up by Apple which is based in the US.
+This data may then be backed-up by Apple/Microsoft which is based in the US.

 7. Updating Your Details?